VowpalWabbit/vowpalwabbit.github.io/_tutorials/python_first_steps.md

 page_title: Python Tutorial | Vowpal Wabbit
 page_description: This tutorial is a quick introduction to training and testing your model with Vowpal Wabbit using Python.
 title: Getting started with Vowpal Wabbit and Python
-order: 6
+order: 1
 module_id: python_getting_started
 description: This tutorial is a quick introduction to training and testing your model with Vowpal Wabbit using Python.
 guide_link_text: See the Vowpal Wabbit Python tutorial
-level: basic
+level: beginner
 layout: tutorial
 tags: getting&nbsp;started Python
 ---

 # Getting started with Vowpal Wabbit and Python

 This tutorial is a quick introduction to training and testing your model with Vowpal Wabbit using Python.
 We explore passing some data to Vowpal Wabbit to learn a model and get a prediction.

 For more advanced Vowpal Wabbit tutorials, including how to format data and understand results, see [Tutorials](https://vowpalwabbit.org/tutorials.html).